raspberrypilearning/bike-gloves/en/step_2.md

 ![A 9V battery connected to the power rails](images/LED_555.png){:width="450px"}

-The LED should blink once every second.
+The LED should blink once every second, great for warning other road users!

 --- no-print ---